Access and Participation Statement 2019

 It is against this background that the college seeks to play its part in creating a fairer society by providing greater access to higher education for the local community.
 This will improve social mobility and stimulate the economic growth of the region.

 Currently our ethnicity profile shows our higher level learners as a group are more diverse than the local community.
-15% of our learners are from minority groups who make up 11.5% of the local population.
+17.4% of our HE learners are from minority groups who make up 11.5% of the local population.
 11% of our HE learners in 2016-17 declared a disability.

 Widening Participation Priorities 2016-19